havanaDimi/assignement_api/README.md

 # Quickstart

 Download this project on your local machine.
+Recommended to run with python3.

-`cd /replace_with_your_directory/assignement_api-master/`
+`cd /replace_with_your_directory/assignement_api/` (where the manage.py file is located)

-`python3 -m venv env`
+`python -m venv env`

 `source env/bin/activate`  # On Windows use `env\Scripts\activate`

 `pip install -r requirements.txt`

-`python manage.py runserver` (# This command should run in the directory  that is the manage.py file)
+`python manage.py runserver` (# This command should run in the directory  that is located the manage.py file)

 # UI web browser navigation
 The service is up and running locally on `127.0.0.1:8000`.
 You have the option to view it in your web browser.